dm-kamaev/server-component/README.md

 # Server-component
 A minimalistic framework for creating reusable and encapsulated view components on server side.
-For his work, it doesn't require special parser like babel or bundler (as Webpack), because it use standard abilities o of javascript and all the power of templates function 🚀 .
+It doesn't require special parser like babel or bundler (as Webpack) to work, because it uses standard abilities of javascript and all the power of templates function 🚀 .
-The framework use ideology of **CssInJs** for work with css.
+The framework uses ideology of **CssInJs** for work with css.

 It was inspired by  React (JSX) and [ViewComponent](https://viewcomponent.org/).
 ### Install